GoudetOlivier/TensCol/README.md

 # TensCol
-Source code for the article "Gradient Descent based Weight Learning for Grouping Problems: Application on Graph Coloring and Equitable Graph Coloring"
+Source code for the article "Population-based Gradient Descent Weight Learning for Graph Coloring Problems".
+Applications to standard Graph Coloring Problem (GCP) and Equitable graph Coloring Problem (ECP).

 In order to use TensCol you need Python and Pytorch.
 We highly recommand to use GPUs if possible.